NeoChow/blog/Posts/23-what-is-an-optional-in-swift/content.md

 Sometimes you know for sure that a variable holds an actual value and you can assert that with [Forced Unwrapping](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_430) by using an exclamation point (`!`):

     // swift
-    let possibleString : String? = "Hello"
+    let possibleString: String? = "Hello"
     print(possibleString!)

 If possibleString were `None` (did not hold a value), the whole program would crash with a runtime error and therefore, forced unwrapping is considered "unsafe".

 ### <a name="implicitly-unwrapped-optional" href="#implicitly-unwrapped-optional">Implicitly Unwrapped Optional</a>

-An [Implicitly Unwrapped Optional](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_436) is an optional that does not need to be unwrapped because it is done implicitly.
+An [Implicitly Unwrapped Optional](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_436) is an optional that doesn't need to be unwrapped because it is done implicitly.
 These types of optionals are declared with an `!` instead of a `?`:

     // swift
-    let possibleString : String!
+    let possibleString: String!
     print(possibleString)

 Notice, I did not use an `!` to print out the value of `possibleString`.
 Just like forced unwrapping, accessing an implicitly unwrapped optional that is nil will cause the entire program to crash with a runtime error.